 3. “Zinc deficiency.”
 World Health Organization.

 Costello LC, Franklin RB, Tan MT.
 A critical assessment of epidemiology studies regarding

-Directions: Take 1-2 capsules with each meal with water or as directed by your healthcare professional
+Directions: Take 1-2 capsules per day, preferably taken with meals, or as directed by your healthcare professional.

 |Ingredients||Amount Per Serving|